GautamSMok/SimpleAssertThat/README.md

 # SimpleAssertThat
-A Simple, Small Assert.That testing tool for unit testing in your projects.
+A Simple, Small Assert.That unit testing tool for .Net projects.

 #### Features:
 1. Simple to use